nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 6</span>

-This section contains the features that are available to you on the `Student Page`.
+The following sections contain the features that are available to you on the `Student Page`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
   Before delving in, it is important to note that some commands for managing students require multiple parameters.
 As described in [Understanding Commands](#understanding-commands), these parameters would require specific prefixes to indicate the type of information they represent.
 There are also some restrictions on the input for these parameters.
 Please refer to the table below.